Because banks shouldn't hide your money in spreads.

 +4.5% markup + $25 wire fee

-Our verdict: Use Wise or Remitly for the best GBP to PKR rates — both beat UK banks by 3–8% and deliver directly to HBL and MCB Bank accounts across Pakistan.
+Our verdict: Use Wise or Remitly for GBP to PKR transfers — they consistently beat UK banks by 3–8% on the exchange rate, and can deliver directly to HBL or MCB Bank accounts in Pakistan within one to two business days.